sreekaransrinath/build-a-working-chess-game/README.md

-# build-a-working-chess-game
+# build-a-game-simulator
-MLH Local Hack Day: Build 2021 Week-Long Challenge:  Build a Working Chess Game
+MLH Local Hack Day: Build 2021 Week-Long Challenge: Build a Game Simulator

 ## Task Statement
-Feeling inspired by Beth Harmon?
-Want to really put some of your chess and hacking skills to the test?
-Try building a working chess game.
-Make sure to submit your hack on our Week-Long Devpost so we can check(mate) your project out afterward.
+We want you to build a simulator for your favorite game.
+Whether you like board games, card games, sports, video games, or anything in between - we’d love to see a hack that lets you or helps you play this game.
+Submit your hack on our Week-Long Devpost!
+Bonus point if you play your game with another hacker (submit a screenshot on our Week-long Challenges Form!).

+# Submission
+## Chess
+Built a basic chess game with Pygame